 - Citizens of the countries of the European Economic Area, the Swiss Confederation and of the United Kingdom of Great Britain and Northern Ireland, and persons lawfully residing in these countries, provided the incidence of COVID-19 (coronavirus infection) in the country where they lawfully reside has not exceeded 25 cases / 100 000 population in the last 14 calendar days.
 The list of such countries shall be approved and made public every Monday by the State Commander of National Emergency Operations.
-The revised list of 7 August can be accessed here. - Foreigners who hold documents confirming their right to reside in the Republic of Lithuania, or in whose respect the Migration Department under the Ministry of the Interior of the Republic of Lithuania has adopted a decision to issue a document confirming the right to reside in the Republic of Lithuania, and foreigners who are family members (parents (adoptive parents), children (adopted children), spouses and

-- carers) of the citizens of the Republic of Lithuania and of foreigners who hold documents confirming their right to reside in the Republic of Lithuania; - Foreigners who hold a national visa of the Republic of Lithuania, or in whose respect the Migration Department under the Ministry of the Interior of the Republic of Lithuania has adopted a decision to issue a national visa; - Persons enjoying immunities and privileges under the Vienna Convention on Diplomatic Relations (1961), the Vienna Convention on Consular Relations (1963) and under other international agreements and legislation of the Republic of Lithuania, their family members and their service personnel, also members of official delegations; - Persons serving in the military units of NATO and of NATO countries and their service personnel, also their family members; - Crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation by all the means of transport; - Health professionals arriving into the Republic of Lithuania for the provision of transplant services; - High-performance athletes and their service personnel coming to the Republic of Lithuania at the permission of the Minister for Education, Science and Sports of the Republic of Lithuania for the preparation and participation in high-performance athletic competitions; - Artists coming to the Republic of Lithuania at the permission of the Minister for Culture of the Republic of Lithuania for the participation in professional artistic events, and their service personnel; - Journalists coming to the Republic of Lithuania at the permission of the Minister for Foreign Affairs of the Republic of Lithuania; - And in other exceptional cases, where foreigners are allowed entry to the Republic of Lithuania on the basis of an individual permission by a minister holding the jurisdiction in the respective realm, and whose entry has been approved by the Government; - Persons transiting through the territory of the Republic of Lithuania: - On their return to their country of residence; - In whose respect a reasoned request has been made by a foreign country; - Seafarers: - Using facilitated transit of persons from the territory of the Russian Federation to Kaliningrad region of the Russian Federation and backwards.
+The revised list of 16 June can be accessed here. - Foreigners who hold documents confirming their right to reside in the Republic of Lithuania and foreigners who are family members (parents (adoptive parents), children (adopted children), spouses and carers) of the citizens of the Republic of Lithuania and of foreigners who hold documents confirming their right to reside in the Republic of Lithuania; - Persons enjoying immunities and privileges under the Vienna Convention on Diplomatic Relations (1961), the Vienna Convention on Consular Relations (1963) and under other international agreements and legislation of the Republic of Lithuania, their family members and their service personnel, also members of official delegations; - Persons serving in the military units of NATO and of NATO countries and their service personnel, also their family members; - Crew members, who are employed in Lithuanian companies engaged in international commercial transportation, or who carry out international commercial transportation by all the means of transport; - Health professionals arriving into the Republic of Lithuania for the provision of transplant services; - High-performance athletes and their service personnel coming to the Republic of Lithuania at the permission of the Minister for Education, Science and Sports of the Republic of Lithuania for the preparation and participation in high-performance athletic competitions; - Artists coming to the Republic of Lithuania at the permission of the Minister for Culture of the Republic of Lithuania for the participation in professional artistic events, and their service personnel; - Journalists coming to the Republic of Lithuania at the permission of the Minister for Foreign Affairs of the Republic of Lithuania; - And in other exceptional cases, where foreigners are allowed entry to the Republic of Lithuania on the basis of an individual permission by a minister holding the jurisdiction in the respective realm, and whose entry has been approved by the Government; - Persons transiting through the territory of the Republic of Lithuania: - On their return to their country of residence; - In whose respect a reasoned request has been made by a foreign country; - Seafarers; - Using facilitated transit of persons from the territory of the Russian Federation to Kaliningrad region of the Russian Federation and backwards.
 This transit of persons shall be carried out only through Kena railway border checkpoint and Kybartai railway border checkpoint under the conditions laid down by the Minister for Foreign affairs of the Republic of Lithuania.

 As of 4 May 2020, citizens of Lithuania are no longer restricted from leaving the country.

-As of 10 May, flights are allowed to resume to destinations approved by the government.
+However, not all neighboring countries are currently allowing foreigners to cross border.
+Lithuania and Poland have agreed to reopen their shared border on 12 June.